 Augmenting Your “Live” Social Media with Scheduled Posts

 If you’d like to use a hybrid approach for your social media accounts (I think this is a fine approach; it’s what I do) how can you work this scheduling or automation into your world in a way that’s authentic and helps you you reach more people?

 Consider the social networks at play.
-With most social networks, we’ve moved away from a pure chronological feed, yet they algorithms do still favor fresh content.
+With most social networks, we’ve moved away from a pure chronological feed, yet they algorithms do still favor fresh content (curious how the algorithm works on Instagram?).
 So while you might be able to send a Tweet or make a Facebook post right after you have breakfast and are working at your computer, if you’re busy for the rest of the day you might not have the opportunity to post something in the afternoon (when an entirely different crowd might be browsing social media).
 This is where scheduling can help.
 Let’s look at a specific example:

 Perhaps you’re a portrait photographer and you just wrote a new blog post about how great it can be when there’s a nice color harmony across the outfits in a family photo.
 Maybe you’ve shown examples of this with your work, or you’ve produced a PDF tips sheet that clients and potential clients can grab from your website.
 After you put the work into that article, of course you want to let folks know about it so they can head to site and learn more.

 - First, you’ll post a about it in the morning.
 You will likely share the link on Facebook, and maybe you’ll send a Tweet, pin it to Pinterest, or share it on LinkedIn.

 - Then, you can schedule some updates for times you won’t be around.
 You could use Buffer or a similar tool to schedule another tweet for the afternoon.
 Or if you shared it with your Facebook Business page in the morning, and it’s an article for which you want a wider reach, maybe you schedule an update to your personal profile for later in the day.